 A sliced prime rib roast surrounded by fresh herbs.

-This prime rib recipe features a flavorful crust of garlic and fresh minced herbs.
-The prime rib is roasted to golden brown perfection and comes out tender and juicy every time.
+This slow roasted prime rib recipe features a flavorful crust of garlic and fresh minced herbs.
+The prime rib is cooked to golden brown perfection and comes out tender and juicy every time.
 The perfect main course for a special occasion!

 Time